samlown/json-bl/README.md

     wKirfO9lIlqZ70cLr1oknmW+axE1uEasT0YonjHm78U=

-There is however a small problem with this approach when dealing with a complete JBL Document; the digests and signatures are part of the header that needs to be hashed.
-JBL gets around this by simply not including the `digest`, `signature`, or `encryption` objects from the header in the flattened string.
+There is however a small problem with this approach when dealing with a complete JSON-BL Document; the digests and signatures are part of the header that needs to be hashed.
+JSON-BL gets around this by simply not including the `digest`, `signature`, or `encryption` objects from the header in the flattened string.

-To summarize, in JBL, a document is prepared for hashing by:
+To summarize, in JSON-BL, a document is prepared for hashing by:

  * recursively ordering each object's keys,
  * flattening each objects key-value pair before concatenating them together in order,